-- 110. Volunteer GM sorghum plants could compete with and reduce establishment or yield of desirable plants, such as agricultural crops in farms or native plants in nature reserves. - 111.
-If GM sorghum established in a non-GM sorghum crop, its seeds may be reused in subsequent plantings.
-If the introduced gene imparts parthenogenesis in the female gametes, half of the seeds are expected to grow into haploid and infertile GM sorghum plants (see Chapter 1, Figure 3A).
-This would decrease the yield of the sorghum crop. - 112.
-Volunteer non-GM sorghum is considered to be a minor problem as a weed in Australian agricultural environments, and a minor and rare problem as a weed in natural environments (Groves et al., 2003).
+110. Volunteer GM sorghum plants could compete with and reduce establishment or yield of desirable plants, such as agricultural crops in farms or native plants in nature reserves.

+111. If GM sorghum established in a non-GM sorghum crop, its seeds may be reused in subsequent plantings.
+If the introduced gene imparts parthenogenesis in the female gametes, half of the progeny seeds are expected to grow into haploid and infertile GM sorghum plants (see Chapter 1, Figure 3A).
+This would decrease the yield of the sorghum crop but would also stop the parthenogenesis gene from being passed down maternally into future generations.

+112. Volunteer non-GM sorghum is considered to be a minor problem as a weed in Australian agricultural environments, and a minor and rare problem as a weed in natural environments (Groves et al., 2003).
 Non-GM sorghum volunteers can be effectively controlled by a range of herbicides (Fleming et al., 2012) as well as physical weed management techniques.
 The GM sorghum with the introduced parthenogenesis gene is not expected to have increased tolerance to weed management.